JackScottAU/Amethyst/Docs/Notes.md

 * Docs/ - contains documentation.
 * Applications/ - Git submodules for user-mode applications.
-* Resources/ - third-party code like GRUB etc.
+* Resources/ - third-party code like GRUB etc, and other non-source files for the disk image.
 * Source/ - Source code files to build the kernel.
     * arch/ - architecture-dependent stuff
 	    * x86_32/ - files for x86